jlamberts/udacity-deeprl-p2/README.md

 After downloading, use 7zip or another archive tool to extract the environment file into the root project directory.
-By default, the code is set up to look for the Linux version of the environment, so you will need to modify the UNITY_ENV_PATH variable in `run_experiments.py` or `run_agent.py` to point to your new version.
+By default, the code is set up to look for the Linux version of the environment, so you will need to modify the UNITY_ENV_PATH variable in `train_agent.py` or `run_agent.py` to point to your new version.

-## Instructions
+## Running The Code
-The experiment runner, `navigation.experiment.run_and_save_experiment`, accepts dictionaries of keyword args which modify behavior at the experiment level (number of epochs, epsilon decay rate, etc.) as well as behavior on the agent level (type of network used, size of hidden layer, double DQN vs "vanilla" Q-value calculations).
-By default, the file `run_experiments.py` is configured to run 5 experiments and write the results to the `experiments` folder.
-You can modify the `EXPERIMENT_SETUPS` list at the top of the file to adjust the experiment setups if you'd like to compare different setups.

-To run the default experiments, navigate to the root of the project and run the command `python run_experiments.py`.
-If there is data in an experiment's folder already, the program will ask you whether you want to overwrite the data or skip the experiment.
-If neither option is chosen, the program will terminate to avoid overwriting the existing experiment.

-The experiments directory contains one folder per experiment run.
-Inside each folder are two files: `experiment.json` and `model_weights.pt`.  `experiment.json` contains experiment metadata, including the parameters used for the experiment, runtime, and training errors.  `model_weights.pt` contains the final trained weights at the end of the experiment which can be loaded into a PyTorch model using the command `my_model.load_state_dict(torch.load(weights_path))`.
-Alternatively, you can load the model from the experiment directory without first instantiating a model using the `navigation.experiment.load_experiment_model(experiment_folder_path)` function.
+The `train_agent.py` python file at the project root contains the logic necessary to train both the actor and the critic networks.
+You can run it with the command `python train_agent.py`.
+Note that you will need to update the UDACITY_ENV_PATH variable to point to your version of the Unity environment.
+By changing the other variables in ALL_CAPS at the top of the file, you can modify various hyperparameters used by the agent during training.
+After training, this script will store the final actor and critic weights in the `model_weights` directory.
+It will also store the average score per-episode as a csv in the `scores` directory.

+The `run_agent.py` python file at the project root contains the logic necessary to run the network in the environment.
+You can run it with the command `python run_agent.py`.
+Once again, you will need to update the UDACITY_ENV_PATH variable to point to your version of the Unity environment before running this script.
+By modifying the `TRAIN_MODE` variable to False, you can watch the agent as it runs.